wilsonmar/wilsonmar.github.io/_posts/2021-04-14-azure-networking.md

 So use Gateway Transit for that, which allows sharing a VPN or Express Route gateway across a peering.
 This minimizes complexisty and centralizes management.

 There is a limit of 100 peering connections.

-### Gatways = load balancers

-Peering of regions connects without creating a gateway, which are charged by hour and bytes egress, and introduces extra latency with limited bandwidth.

-App Gateway are used for HTTP Load Balancing.

-Network Load balancing = Azure Load Balancer

-Global load balancer = Azure Traffic Manager across regions

-Global Traffic Routing = Azure Front Door

 <a name="NSGs"></a>